-Along the Biscayne Bay, Morningside Park is a favorite for morning and evening joggers.
+Along the Biscayne Bay, Morningside Park is a favorite for joggers.
 Nestled in the historic neighborhood of the same name, Morningside runs for five city blocks, offering tennis and basketball courts, winding trails, a playground, a baseball field, and even a municipal pool.
 And thanks to the large banyan trees scattered throughout, there are plenty of shady spots where you can escape the blistering sun and cool off.

 South Pointe Park is our favorite place to watch the sunset.
 With grass, sand, and a picturesque pier, this is where you’ll find us around 6pm, jogging up and down the concrete and waving to passing cruise ships.
 Plus, it’s just a walk away from some of our favorite restaurants.
 (Hello Joe’s Stone Crab, Cibo Wine Bar, and Lilikoi Organic Living!

 No need to drive out of downtown to find some green space.
 Head to Downtown Miami’s Museum Park (more recently "Maurice A. Ferré Park"), which borders the Biscayne Bay and offers more than 30 acres perfect to walk, jog, or run.
 Continue along the park’s paved sidewalk and you’ll end up in Brickell and Brickell Key, giving you a complete tour of Miami’s concrete jungle.

 With more than a mile of beachfront access, Haulover Park borders the beach and the Biscayne Bay, giving visitors two unique experiences.
 Kick it at the skatepark, hit one of the bike paths, or take it easy and fly a kite.
 On any Tuesday night you can stop by for the park’s weekly food truck round-up under the stars.